 Top 10 Benefits of Using a Host Agency

-For a lot of travel agents starting their own company, it's hard to tell if going with a franchise, consortium, or a host agency is the right choice.
+For a lot of travel agents starting their own company, it's hard to tell if going with a franchise, consortium, or host agency is the right choice.
 Why use a host agency?
 What are the benefits of using a host agency?
 As a person that specializes in that niche, I can tell you the benefits of using a host agency so you can make the right decision!

-Before we start, you need to be aware what a host agency is.
+Before we start, you need to be aware of what a host agency is.
 You also need to be aware that there are numerous host agency business models.
 Some host agencies provide limited services beyond the use of their accreditation number (more on accreditation options for agencies).
 Other host agencies provide everything but the kitchen sink.
-Since different travel agents have different needs, it's important to keep in mind there are many ways to 'host'.
+Since different travel agents have different needs, it's important to keep in mind there are many ways to be 'hosted'.
 More on finding the best host agency for you.

+Where can you direct all these great questions?
 Connecting with host agencies can't be easier!
 You can go directly to their profile to write them via Host Agency Reviews' Q&A feature.
 The beauty of this is that tons of agents will also get to learn from your question too!

 So, we get that you need to find a host agency that fits the needs of your particular agency, right?
 The advantages below are based on basic services most host agencies provide.
 Before you sign up, make sure to confirm your prospective host agency provides these services.

 The top Ten Benefits of Using a Host Agency (An Infographic)